QuickService user guide

 There is also a user drop-down menu housed within the top navigation bar that includes the following options:

-• Log Out – log out of your account
+Sign Out – sign out of your account

 Create service requests